NachoColl/com.feedlive.help/README.md

-# "mustache.website" help pages
+# "FeedLive.com" help pages

-Some help documentation on how to use mustache.website for your Email Marketing and Landing Page needs.
+Some help documentation on how to use FeedLive.

-You can browse the docs at [mustache.website](https://mustache.website/help/index.html)
+You can browse the docs at [www.FeedLive.com](http://www.feedlive.com)

 ## How to report issues.